About

 Me with my husband Rick (above).

-Our daughters when they were younger, and more recently, all grown up.
+Our daughters when they were younger (center photo) and all grown up (far right).